 All the trees in my back yard have a story attached to them.
 The neem however is not only the tallest, but also the one with the most unusual story.
 Neem trees are well known for their hardiness, and a multitude of useful properties.
 It is a tree that my father knew a lot about and I dare say was perhaps one of his favourite trees…at least to talk about.
-Yet I never planned to have a neem tree in my yard, so the story of how this massive tree, which has thrived basically on a pile of rock and sand, has come to be the most prominent tree in my garden is worth telling…
+I never planned to have a neem tree in my yard, so how this massive tree, which has thrived basically on a pile of rock and sand, has come to be the most prominent tree in my garden is a story worth telling…

-The story begins 91/2 years ago, in March 2007.
+The story begins in March 2007.
 It was approaching the 6 month anniversary of my father’s death, and my younger daughter’s fifth birthday.
 I wanted to mark the occasion in a meaningful way, and decided to plant a tree to mark both events.
-At that time, only 2 years since we had moved into our house, the backyard had very little in the way of trees.
+At that time, only 2 years since we had moved into our own house, the backyard had very little in the way of trees.
 It was a rocky, uneven piece of land.
 The sum total of our “gardening and landscaping” efforts up to that point consisted of adding a small pick-up truck load of topsoil to the rock .
 To say the backyard was a work in progress would have been a gross exaggeration.
 So anyway, I came to the conclusion that planting a tree in the back yard would be a great way to mark two important anniversaries, and make a meaningful contribution not only to our “landscaping” efforts, but also to helping maintain our ozone layer, reduce global warming, and generally to the health and continued existence of our planet Earth.

 With these lofty goals in mind, I entered into discussion with my sister, my husband and my younger daughter about the type of tree that we should plant.
-I cannot swear to it, but I suspect my husband wanted a mango tree…which he still is waiting for, 91/2 years later.
+I cannot swear to it, but I suspect my husband wanted a mango tree…which he still is waiting for, more than a decade later.
 My sister suggested a neem tree which was one of my father’s favourite, and I think my daughter’s idea was a poui tree.
 There are many poui trees on the property of the community that we live in, and they are a sight to behold when they bloom.
 My younger daughter and I had taken many walks on the property since we first moved in.
 We both enjoyed feasting on the beauty of the bright yellow poui blooms forming a cloud above the trunk, and then days later a carpet on the ground below.
 Despite the local lore about blooming poui trees and exam preparation, that all Jamaican students must have heard, we could not help but feel uplifted and glad to be alive at the site of a poui in bloom.
 I had no interest in a neem tree.
 So my little daughter and I decided to get a poui tree to plant in the back yard.

 The young man stood up, brushed the soil off his hands, and said he would be right back with the receipt book, and told me the cost.
 I don’t remember now what the figure was but I don’t think it was more than J$150.
 Meanwhile I wandered around looking at the horticultural works in progress.
 In about 5 minutes, the guy returns with the receipt book and says to me “It was a neem tree you wanted right?”